Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Introduction

 \section{Introduction}

-Over the past twenty years, the need for improved communication between scientists and the general public has been recognized worldwide \citep{Kenney2016,Burns,NewHor}.
+Over the past twenty years, the need for improved communication between scientists and the general public has been recognized worldwide \citep{Burns:2003, Kenney:2016, NRC:2010}.
 Advances in science and technology have transformed life in the 21st century, and institutions ranging from government agencies to business conglomerates are calling for change in the perception and understanding of science.
 Such a paradigm shift has been discussed in the context of the science, technology, engineering, and mathematics (STEM) disciplines, eliciting reform in education materials spanning from the classroom to informal education spaces.
+The implementation of the Broader Impacts criterion by the National Science Foundation (NSF) in 1997 set a major milestone in reaching the goals of education and public outreach (EPO) among U.S. researchers and educators.
+This pivotal charge requires scientists and educators who are seeking federal funding to propose formal and informal EPO programs.
+The current framework encourages research proposals which aim to broaden participation of under-represented groups, develop enhanced infrastructure for novel forms of research and education, enhance the scientific and technological perception of the public, or provide general benefit to society.

-This demand for STEM professionals to participate in education and public outreach (EPO)\footnote{We define EPO in this context as any type of engagement between a STEM professional and a member of the public, including, but certainly not limited to: K-12 curriculum development and classroom visits, science festivals, written communication, social media, public lectures, radio and TV appearances, and museum programming.
-See Figure \ref{fig:valuetype} for a list of EPO activities used in the survey instrument.} has made evident, however, that the public does not know much about the scientific process or academic culture, nor do the scientists know much about the public interest \citep{Miller98,Levy92}.
-Therefore, scientific societies such the American Association for the Advancement of Science are advocating a new model in which scientists engage with the public in meaningful dialogue that positively impacts the attitudes and behaviors of not only the general public, but of the scientists themselves.\footnote{\texttt{https://mcmprodaaas.s3.amazonaws.com/s3fs-public/content\_files/2016-09-15\_AAAS-Logic-Model-for\\-Public-Engagement\_Final.pdf}}
+Today, there are striking differences between the views of the public and scientists on many science-related topics \citep{Pew:2015,Stocklmayer:2012}.
+Additionally, the public does not know much about the scientific process or academic culture, nor do the scientists know much about the public interest \citep{Levy:1992, Miller:1998}.
+Therefore, scientific societies such the American Association for the Advancement of Science are advocating a model in which scientists engage with the public in meaningful dialogue that positively impacts the attitudes and behaviors of not only the general public, but of the scientists themselves.\footnote{\url{https://mcmprodaaas.s3.amazonaws. com/s3fs-public/content_files/2016-09-15_AAAS-Logic-Model-for-Public-Engagement_Final.pdf}}